shayzimm/T3A2-A-Full-Stack-Project-Part-A-/README.md

 ### Implementation Notes

 - Follow security best practices for authentication and data handling.
-- Optimize state management and API interactions for performance.
+- Optimise state management and API interactions for performance.
 - Plan for scalability in both database design and application architecture.

 ### Integration Points